— Bella Hass Weinberg

 RT Specificity

-- SN A fundamental category by which an object or concept may be described.
+- fundamental category by which an object or concept may be described.
 For example, a child’s ball may be described using the facets of size, weight, shape, color, texture, material and price.

 RT Facet